Research.

 post-image

-Why do some individuals, but not others, choose to cheat on their taxes?
-Is it because they are more dishonest?
-Are they more selfish?
-We provide evidence using a unique combination of survey data and administrative records.
+Why do some individuals cheat on their taxes while others do not?
+Is it due to greater dishonesty or selfishness?
+We investigate these questions using a unique combination of survey data and administrative records.

 Bergolo, M.; Leites, M.; Perez-Truglia, R. and Strehl, M. (2020).
 What Makes a Tax Evader?
 NBER Working Paper No. 28235.
 [Revise & Resubmit, Review of Economics and Statistics.]